aberrayo/hikes-client/README.md

 Lessons Learned

+I have learned several lessons during this project.
+From understanding how data is structured and saved at the back end and how it communicates to the front end and how the whole fullstock application architecture works.
+Personally.
+I have gotten better at ways to approch problems and the efficient way to go about solving those problems.
+That includes asking the right questions and searching online resourses and understanding what i see.

 User Stories

 .
 As a user i want to be able to sign up, sign in, and sign out